cookielab/container-image-deployer/UPDATING.md

 2. check https://github.com/kubernetes/kubernetes/releases if there is new version of kubectl and update it in `.gitlab-ci.yml`
 3. check https://github.com/hashicorp/terraform/releases if there is new version of terraform and update it in `.gitlab-ci.yml`
 4. check https://github.com/helm/helm/releases if there is new version of helm and update it in `.gitlab-ci.yml`
+5. update version in `README.md` if necessary and commit this change
-5. make new tag with new version and push it to GitLab
+6. make new tag with new version and push it to GitLab